peppapig450/FashionCrawler/README.md

 ```

 ## Usage
-Fashion Crawler is a web scraper for various fashion marketplace sites.
 Below are the available options for running the scraper.

 ### Options: